pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 contact said host and perform actions on it that require payment, seeing as he is the owner of a pre-funded ephemeral account and can prove this ownership.

+These accounts can be funded through an RPC request.
+Please note you can not withdraw from an ephemeral account.
+Seeing as we use packetized payments and the amounts are, or at least should be, very small, withdrawing is not possible.

 ## Routing

 The most important part of a payment channel network is its routing algorithm.